-Keep four concepts separate:
+Keep these concepts separate:

 Concept Meaning Where to look